 As we pray and watch for God's work, we wonder and marvel at his grace.
 We are his children, chosen in Christ before the creation of the world.
 Through the blood of the Son, we are made holy, set apart for good works.

 We have a Father who cares about all the details of our lives, down to the number of hairs on our head.
 He knows what we need before we ask it.
 We have the down payment of our inheritance through the Spirit living within us, who comforts, guides, teaches, and exhorts us in righteousness.
 For all this and more, we wait in joy, because we know the One for whom we wait.

 Waiting is hard.
 But good things happen in our hearts when we wait on the Lord.
 As we draw near to him in prayer, seeking him as our refuge and watching for him to move, we can't help but wonder at his generous grace for us.
 As you wait on the Lord today, know that your waiting is not wasted time.
 It's not in vain.
 For you wait on the God who rules the universe and the One who has proven his faithfulness to you in Christ.
 So pray.
 Watch.
 And wonder.

-Christina Fox is a speaker, editor, writer, blogger, and author of several books including A Heart Set Free: A Journey to Hope Through the Psalms of Lament and Closer Than a Sister: How Union with Christ Helps Friendships to Flourish.
+Christina Fox is a speaker, editor, writer, blogger, and author of several books including A Heart Set Free: A Journey to Hope Through the Psalms of Lament, Closer Than a Sister: How Union with Christ Helps Friendships to Flourish, Idols of a Mother’s Heart, and Sufficient Hope: Gospel Meditations and Prayers for Moms.
 You can find her at www.christinafox.com.